dyu222/GeoGuesser/README.md

 - If we use the streetview library, will have to convert to decimal notation first

 # US cities (simplemaps dir) from https://simplemaps.com/data/us-cities
+- this one is already in the right coordinate format